hneth/riskyr/README.md

 -   Please report any `riskyr`-related issues at <https://github.com/hneth/riskyr/issues>.

 -   Email us at <contact.riskyr@gmail.com> if you want to modify or share this software.

--   See <http://riskyr.org> for an interactive online version.

 ### Reference